L-R: Ultimaker 2, Printrbot Simple Maker, Formlabs Form 1+

 Cons: Limited range of resin colors, and the newness of the technology makes both the printer and the print resin expensive.

-Key Features & Accessories: The cost of the printer and the types of resin are the key considerations: For the Form 1, the resin currently costs $149 per liter, and is only available in clear and gray.
+Key Features & Accessories: The cost of the printer and the types of resin are the key considerations: For the Form 1+, the resin currently costs $149 per liter, and is available in only clear, white, gray and black.
 The build area is also a critical feature to consider; most offer small build areas of about 6 x 5 x 5 inches (15 by 13 by 13 cm).

 Powder 3D Printers